 6.29.1 Applicability to language

+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.29 applies (YES/NO?) to Fortran.
 A Fortran enumerated do loop has the trip increment and trip count established when the do statement is executed.
 These do not change during the execution of the loop.

 The program is prohibited from changing the value of an iteration variable during execution of the loop.
 The processor is usually able to detect violation of this rule, but there are situations where this is difficult or requires use of a processor option; for example, an iteration variable might be changed by a procedure that is referenced within the loop.